 PRISTINE WHITES DIDN’T EXIST

 Though bleaching technique was known to ancient Indians, they mostly used natural bleaching techniques like sun drying etc and not chemicals like chlorine or peroxides.
-As a result, pristine white clothes never existed in ancient history and they always had a slight beige shade.
+As a result, pristine white clothes never existed in ancient history.

 PEOPLE IN MOHENJO DARO WERE DARK SKINNED

 Though this doesn’t exactly come under costume design department but exposes Bollywood’s white skin fetish out in open.
-Natives of Indus Valley Civilization, often regarded as Dravidians by most scholars due to cultural & linguistic similarities, were dark skinned people.
-Light skinned Indo-Aryan nomads reached Punjab province only around 1500BC marking the onset of early Rigvedic period.
+Natives of Indus Valley Civilization, often regarded as Dravidians (or proto-Dravidians) by most scholars due to cultural & linguistic similarities, were dark skinned people.
+Light skinned Indo-Aryan nomads established provinces at modern day Pakistan-Afghan regions only around 1500BC – which also coincidentally marks the end of Indus Valley Civilization.

-SKIN TONE & FACIAL BONE STRUCTURE IN MOHENJO DARO….
+POSSIBLE SKIN TONE & FACIAL BONE STRUCTURE OF PEOPLE IN MOHENJO DARO….